labsyspharm/cylinter/docs/index.md

 last_modified_date: 2021-01-15
 ---

-# Cytolinter
+# CyLinter

-Interactive Quality Control Software for Cleaning Microscopy-derived, Single-cell Data.
+An Interactive Image Segmentation Filter for Multiplex Microscopy.
 {: .fs-6 .fw-300 }

-Cytolinter is an image segmentation fileter that allows for the identification and filtration of cells impacted by optical and image preprocessing artifacts in multiplexed whole tissue and tissue microarray images.
-The tool comprises multiple modules that improve dataset quality by allowing the user to cross reference single-cell data with the microscopy images from which they were derived so this points can be censored from downstream analysis.
-The pipeline is instantiated as a configurable [Python](https://www.python.org) Class whose module results are cached to allow for dynamic restarts and iterative quality control strategies.
+CyLinter identifies and removes cell segmentation instances (i.e. cells) in multiplexed whole tissue and tissue microarray images corrupted by optical and/or image preprocessing (e.g. stitching, registration, segmentation) artifacts.
+The tool comprises a set of user-guided, quality control (QC) modules instantiated as a configurable [Python](https://www.python.org) Class; module results are cached to allow for dynamic restarts and iterative QC strategies.
+The tool serves to clean image-derived, single-cell data prior to final analysis.

-Cytolinter development is led by [Greg Baker](https://github.com/gjbaker) at [Laboratory of Systems Pharmacology](https://hits.harvard.edu/the-program/laboratory-of-systems-pharmacology/about/), Harvard Medical School.
+CyLinter development is led by [Greg Baker](https://github.com/gjbaker) at [Laboratory of Systems Pharmacology](https://hits.harvard.edu/the-program/laboratory-of-systems-pharmacology/about/), Harvard Medical School.

 ## Funding